-Basically you draw a series of reference lines directly in contact with certain elements of the original drawing instead of of just drawing a random square grid on it.
+Basically, you draw a series of reference lines directly in contact with certain elements of the original drawing instead of just drawing a random square grid on it.

 You do not have to copy my grid but you can certainly use mine as a reference to create your personal one.
 Let’s learn how to draw Joy!

 In this next step, you can see how the SmartGrid looks without the reference image underneath.
 I know it might seem a bit confusing however once you have gotten used to it you will never go back to using the traditional ‘old school’ grid.

 Just keep the reference image with the grid on it close and it will absolutely make sense.

 The first step, as always, position the big elements first.
 In this case the head, the body and the skirt and legs of Joy.

 As you can see the lines of my smart grid are guiding me precisely and I am confident I am going to position these elements correctly.